Quadratic Thurston maps with few postcritical points: Solving the twisting problem

 Consequently, to solve the twisting problem we compute the action of $\phibar$ on the set $\mathcal{N}\cup\alpha\mathcal{N}$.
 For example, consider the virtual endomorphism defined by equations \ref{eqn:veexample} above.
 The resulting dynamics of $\bar{\phi}$ on the set $\mathcal{N}\cup\alpha\mathcal{N}$ are:

-The periodic elements of this action are displayed in Table \ref{tbl:phibar} for one representative of each pure Hurwitz class. \begin{remark} While we have only performed the $\bar{\phi}$ computations for one $Q(4)^*$ map within each pure Hurwitz class, we can write an element of any other combinatorial class as a twist of the first $Q(4)^*$ map, and then perform the same method.
+The periodic elements of this action are displayed in Table \ref{tbl:phibar} for one representative of each pure Hurwitz class (e.g. each equivalence class of dynamical portrait).

+\begin{remark} While we have only performed the $\bar{\phi}$ computations for one $Q(4)^*$ map within each pure Hurwitz class, we can write an element of any other combinatorial class as a twist of the first $Q(4)^*$ map (by Lemma \ref{Hurwitzlem}), and then perform the same method.
 For instance, we made no $\bar{\phi}$ computations for the rational map $f_-$ defined by the fixed point $\frac{1}{2}(-1-\sqrt{5})$ of the $g$-map $1-z^2$.
 However, for the rational map $f_+$ defined by the other fixed point of that $g$-map, we have that $f_- \simeq f_+\cdot \alpha$ since $\alpha$ by definition has non-trivial monodromy action and there are no other $Q(4)^*$ maps in the pure Hurwitz class.
 To twist $f_-$ by $h$, we simply use $\bar{\phi}^{\circ n}(\alpha h)$ with $\phibar$ computed from $f_+$ and determine the resulting $\phibar$ cycle as usual. \end{remark}